Toms201/Toms201/README.md

 Repository: [Project 2 Repository](https://github.com/yourusername/project2)

-## Experience
+## Programing Languages

-### Company Name - Position (Start Date - End Date)

-Description of your role, responsibilities, and accomplishments during your time at the company.

-### Company Name - Position (Start Date - End Date)

-Description of your role, responsibilities, and accomplishments during your time at the company.
+I have experience programing across the following languages:
+1. Python
+2. HTML, CSS and JS
+3. SQL

 ## Skills

-- List some key skills or technologies you're proficient in, e.g., Programming Languages, Frameworks, Tools.
+A wide array of IT Systems and Development Skills:
+1.

 ## Contact

-Feel free to reach out to me at your@email.com.
+Feel free to reach out to me at tom.sargent@student.curtin.edu.au